 What vaccinations does my pet need?

-Many of the diseases that once brought serious illness and death to our dogs and cats are now easily controlled with vaccines.
+Many of the diseases that once brought serious illness and death to our dogs and cats are now easily prevented with vaccines.
 These vaccinations are an important part of keeping your pets happy and healthy during their lifetime.

 Puppies and kittens are generally given their first vaccinations between 6 and 8 weeks of age.
 These vaccines are boostered every 3-4 weeks until the pet reaches approximately 16 weeks of age.
 From this point on, booster vaccinations should be given once yearly to maintain proper protective levels in the pets body.